-This component is assessed via non-exam assessments.
+This component is assessed via NEA.

-Three examination papers 2x 1 hour and 1x 2 hours taken at the end of the two-year course.
+Three examination papers 2x 1 hour and 1x 2 hours taken at the end of the two year course.

-Non-exam assessment, one Practical Performance, as either a coach or a performer in an activity.
+Non- Exam Assessment (NEA).
+One practical performance, as either a coach or a performer in an activity.

-Non-exam assessment, one Performance Analysis task.
+NEA.
+One Performance Analysis task.

 On this course you will learn a number of transferable skills which will allow you to move on to higher education if you wish to continue your studies in sport.
 Students could go on to study degree courses in Sports Science, Physiotherapy, Teaching, Sports Psychology or sports media.
-Alternatively, a career in the leisure industry including management, coaching, personal training.
+Alternatively a career in the leisure industry including management, coaching, personal training.